Virginia Tech® home

 Methods and Meanings

-For more detail on the lab procedures used, visit www. soiltest.vt.edu and click on “About Our Laboratory”, then on “Laboratory Procedures.”
+For more detail on the lab procedures used, visit www.soiltest.vt.edu and click on “About Our Laboratory”, then on “Laboratory Procedures.”

 Virginia soils naturally become acidic, and limestone periodically needs to be applied to neutralize some of this acidity.
 A slightly acid soil is where the majority of nutrients become the most available to plants, and where soil organisms that decompose organic matter and contribute to the “overall health” of soils are the most active.
 When a soil is strongly acidic (< 5.0-5.5), many herbicides lose effectiveness and plant growth is limited by aluminum toxicity.
-When soils are over- limed and become alkaline (> 7.0), micronutrients, such as manganese and zinc, become less available to plants.
+When soils are over-limed and become alkaline (> 7.0), micronutrients, such as manganese and zinc, become less available to plants.

 For most agronomic crops and landscaping plants, lime recommendations are provided to raise the soil pH to a slightly acid level of between 5.8 and 6.8.
 Blueberries and acid-loving ornamentals generally prefer a 4.5 to 5.5 pH, and an application of liming material is suggested when the soil pH drops below 5.0.
 For the majority of other plants, lime may be suggested before the pH gets below 6.0.
 This is to keep the soil pH from dropping below the ideal range, since lime is slow to react and affects only a fraction of an inch of soil per year when the lime is not incorporated into the soil.
 If the soil pH is above the plant’s target pH, then no lime is recommended.
 If the pH is well above the ideal range, then sometimes an application of sulfur is recommended to help lower the pH faster; however, most of the time, one can just let the soil pH drop on its own.

-A Mehlich buffer solution is used to determine the Buffer Index to provide an indication of the soil’s total (active + reserve) acidity and ability to resist a change in pH.
+A modified Mehlich buffer solution is used to determine the Buffer Index to provide an indication of the soil’s total (exchangeable + reserve) acidity and ability to resist a change in pH.
 This buffer measurement is the major factor in determining the amount of lime to apply.
 The Buffer Index starts at 6.60 and goes lower as the soil’s total acidity increases and more lime is needed to raise the soil pH.
-A sandy soil and a clayey soil can have the same soil pH; however, the clayey soil will have greater reserve acidity (and a lower Buffer Index) as compared to the sandy soil, and the clayey soil will require a greater quantity of lime to be applied in order to raise the soil pH the same amount as the sandy soil.
+A sandy soil and a clayey soil can have the same soil pH; however, the clayey soil will have greater reserve acidity (and a lower Buffer Index) as compared to the sandy soil, and the clayey soil will require a greater quantity of lime to be applied in order to raise the soil pH by the same amount as the sandy soil.

-Nutrients that are available for plant uptake are extracted from the soil with a Mehlich 1 solution using a 1:5 vol:vol soil to extractant ratio, and are then analyzed on an ICP-AES instrument.
-An extractable Mehlich 1 level of phosphorus from 12 to 35 pounds per acre (lb/A) is rated as medium or optimum.
+Nutrients that are available for plant uptake are extracted from the soil with a Mehlich-1 solution using a 1:5 vol:vol soil to extractant ratio, and are then analyzed on an ICP-AES instrument.
+An extractable Mehlich-1 level of phosphorus from 12 to 35 pounds per acre (lb/A) is rated as medium or optimum.
 A medium level of potassium is from 76 to 175 lb/A. Medium levels of calcium and magnesium are 721 to 1440 and 73 to 144 lb/A, respectively.
 Calcium and magnesium are normally added to the soil through the application of limestone.
 It is rare for very high fertility levels of P, K, Ca and Mg to cause a reduction in crop yield or plant growth.
 Levels of micronutrients (Zn, Mn, Cu, Fe and B) are typically present in the soil at adequate levels for plants if the soil pH is in its proper range.
 See Soil Test Note 4, at www.soiltest.vt.edu/report-notes, for documented micronutrient deficiencies in Virginia.

 Soluble Salts (S.Salts) or fertilizer salts are estimated by measuring the electrical conductivity of a 1:2, vol:vol ratio of soil material to distilled water.
 Injury to plants may start at a soluble salts level above 844 ppm when grown in natural soil, especially under dry conditions and to germinating seeds and seedlings.
 Established plants will begin to look wilted and show signs related to drought.
 This test is used primarily for greenhouse, nursery and home garden soils where very high application rates of fertilizer may have led to an excessive buildup of soluble salts.

 Soil Organic Matter (SOM) is the percentage by weight of the soil that consist of decomposed plant and animal residues, and is estimated by using either the weight Loss-On-Ignition (LOI method) from 150° to 360°C, or a modified Walkley-Black method.
-Generally, the greater the organic matter level, the better the overall soil tilth or soil health, as nutrient and water holding capacities are greater, and improved aeration and soil structure enhance root growth and mi- crobial activity.
+Generally, the greater the organic matter level, the better the overall soil tilth or soil health, as nutrient and water holding capacities are greater, and improved aeration and soil structure enhance root growth and microbial activity.
 The percent of organic matter in a soil can affect the application rate of some herbicides.
-Soil organic matter levels from 0.5% to 2.5% are ordinary for natural, well-drained Virginia soils.
+Soil organic matter levels from 0.5% to 2.5% are ordinary for natural, well- drained Virginia soils.
 A soil organic matter greater than 3% would be considered very high for a cultivated field on a farm, but can be beneficial.
 Due to relatively large amounts of organic materials being commonly added to gardens, the soil organic matter in garden soils can be raised to greater than 5%.

-The remaining values that are reported under the “Lab Test Results” section are calculated from the previous measured values and are of little use to most growers.
 Estimated Cation Exchange Capacity (Est-CEC) gives an indication of a soil’s ability to hold some nutrients against leaching.
 Natural soils in Virginia usually range in CEC from 1 to 12 meq/100g.
 A very sandy soil will normally have a CEC of 1 to 3 meq/100g.
 The CEC value will increase as the amount of clay and organic matter in the soil increases.
-This reported CEC is an estimation because it is calculated by summing the Mehlich 1 extractable cations (Ca + Mg + K), and the acidity estimated from the Buffer Index and converting to units commonly used for CEC.
+This reported CEC is an estimation because it is calculated by summing the Mehlich-1 extractable cations (Ca + Mg + K), and the acidity estimated from the Buffer Index and converting to units commonly used for CEC.
 This is also an Effective CEC since it is the CEC at the current soil pH.
 This value can be erroneously high when the soil pH is alkaline (greater than 7.0) or soluble salts level is high.

 The percent Acidity is a ratio of the amount of acid- generating cations (as measured by the Buffer Index) that occupy soil cation exchange sites to the total CEC sites.
-The higher this percentage, the higher the amount of reserve acidity in the soil, and the higher the amount of acidity there will be in the soil solution and the lower the soil pH will be.
+The higher this percentage, the higher the amount of exchangeable acidity in the soil, and the higher the amount of acidity there will be in the soil solution and the lower the soil pH will be.

 The percent Ca, Mg, or K Saturation refers to the relative number of CEC sites that are occupied by that particular nutrient and is a way of evaluating for any gross nutrient imbalance.